How do solar panels work?

 What is the ROI for commercial solar in Canada?

-Beyond direct electricity savings, commercial solar provides a hedge against rising energy costs, potential revenue from excess generation credits, enhanced corporate sustainability credentials, increased property value, and eligibility for green building certifications.
+Beyond direct electricity savings, commercial solar provides a hedge against rising energy costs, potential credits for excess generation where programs allow, enhanced corporate sustainability credentials, and eligibility for green building certifications.
 Firefly Solar provides a comprehensive financial model with every commercial proposal, showing year-by-year cash flow projections.

 Can solar panels be installed on a flat commercial roof?